Rinnegatamante/Android2Vita-Candidate-Ports-List/README.md

 - It's possible for both folders to be present.
 - If only the "arm64-v8a" is present, the game CANNOT be ported.
 ## How Do I Check OpenGL Version?
 - Option 1: open the game executable (inside "armeabi" or "armeabi-v7a" folder) in ghidra.
-The analysis summary will inform you which gles versions are linked. https://ghidra-sre.org/.
+The analysis summary will inform you which OpenGL versions are linked. https://ghidra-sre.org/.
 - Option 2: use apktool to decrypt the "AndroidManifest.xml" inside the APK.
-Read the gles version under "glesVersion: " parameter. https://ibotpeaches.github.io/Apktool/
+Read the OpenGL version under "glesVersion: " parameter. https://ibotpeaches.github.io/Apktool/
 ## How Do I Check FMOD Usage?
 - Extract the APK using a archive extracter (7-ZIP, WinZip)
 - Open the "lib" folder